-When you invite the member group of a workspace X to the member group of a workspace Y, 'Members of X' become a member of 'Members of Y', i.e. 'Members of X' are contained in 'Members of Y'.
-This relation between the member groups implies the inverse relation between the workspaces involved: workspace Y is automatically made part of workspace X, i.e. is contained in workspace X (see 4.4.1.2 "Embedding a workspace in a workspace" on page 65 where workspaces are embedded in one another with analogous consequences for the member groups).
+When you invite the member group of a workspace X to a workspace Y, 'Members of X' become a member of 'Members of Y', i.e. 'Members of X' are contained in 'Members of Y'.
+This relation between the member groups implies the inverse relation between the workspaces involved: workspace Y is automatically made part of workspace X, i.e. is contained in workspace X (see 4.1.4.2 "Embedding a workspace into another workspace" on page 79 where workspaces are embedded in one another with analogous consequences for the member groups).